-This document describes a guideline to troubleshoot the Cisco Wireless 8821 IP Phone when it displays the error message "MIC not installed" on screen caused by defect CSCvc65418 which was was resolved through fix of CSCve44412.
+This document describes the guideline to troubleshoot the Cisco Wireless 8821 IP Phone when it displays the error message "MIC not installed" on screen caused by defect CSCvc65418 which was resolved through fix of CSCve44412.

 Note: Manufacturing Installed Certificate (MIC), where MIC does not refer to a microphone.

 Cisco recommends that you have knowledge of these topics:

 The information in this document was created from the devices in a specific lab environment.
 All of the devices used in this document started with a cleared (default) configuration.
 If your network is in live production, ensure that you understand the potential impact of any command.